Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ---
 ## Detailed failure messaging
-we have custom error messages with standard python assert...why use pytest?
+We've seen how you can have custom error messages with standard python assert statements...why use pytest?
 - pytest summarizes all test results
 - pass and fail counts
 - green dot for each assertion passed, red "F" for each fail